nrkno/core-components/packages/readme.md

 // Register your custom element window.customElements.define('my-toggle', MyToggle)
 ```

+## Testing

+Due to the [lack of support for custom elements in jsdom](https://github.com/jsdom/jsdom/issues/1030) you need to use a headless browser environment like [puppeteer](https://github.com/GoogleChrome/puppeteer) that supports custom elements to write your unit tests involving core components.
+Alternatively, it may be possible to [patch the default jsdom environment](https://github.com/jsdom/jsdom/issues/1030#issuecomment-486974452) to support custom elements without resorting the a headless browser, but this is untested.
+For an example on how to do it with puppeteer, see [our unit tests](https://github.com/nrkno/core-components/blob/master/packages/core-datepicker/core-datepicker.test.js).

 ## Motivation
 Despite [well documented accessibility specifications](https://www.w3.org/TR/wai-aria-practices-1.1/), best practice simply becomes unusable in several screen readers and browsers due to implementation differences. `@nrk/core-components` aims to provide the best possible good user experience regardless of browser (IE/Edge 11+, Safari, Firefox, Chrome, Opera), screen reader (MacOS/iOS: VoiceOver, Android: TalkBack , Windows: JAWS/NVDA) and other existing javascript.